06 · deep tech · technical

 The retrieval stack — four layers

 Two parallel retrievers → RRF merge → optional decay → graph re-rank with recency boost.
 Hover any layer.
+This same four-layer stack serves both the fast path and deep mode — deep mode just widens the knobs (see the fast-vs-deep table below).

 Layer 1 · Hybrid Reciprocal Rank Fusion